 There is with singular subject series

-We use "there is" before a series of singular subjects.
+We use there is before a series of singular subjects.
 Look at these examples:

-There is fruit, bread and wine on the table
+There is fruit, bread and wine on the table.

-There is fruit, there is bread and there is wine on the table
+There is fruit, there is bread and there is wine on the table.

-There is/are with singular/plural subject series
+There is/are with mixed subject series

 Sometimes we have a series of subjects that are mixed - singular and plural.
 In informal speech, the verb then agrees with the nearest subject.
 Look at these examples:

-There is/are + a lot of/lots of
+There is/are + lots of

 Do we use there is or there are with lots of or a lot of?
 It depends on the noun: if it is singular, use there is; if it is plural, use there are:

 - There are lots of dogs in the street.